 However, after the complete disintegration of this kingdom in the 13th century, the geographical stretch of Bageshwar came under the rule of Baijnath Katyurs who were known to be the direct descendants of Katyuri kings.

 By 1791, the seat of Kumaon which is Almora was invaded by the Gorkha army of Nepal.
 It is said that after coming victorious, the Gorkhas ruled this region for a period of about 24 years and then were only defeated by the East India Company in a battle that took place in 1814 - they were forced to cede Kumaon to the Britishers as per the treaty of Sugauli which happened in 1816.

 After its annexation, Bageshwar became a part of the Danpur Pargana which lies in the Almora district.

 By 1974, Bageshwar was made a separate tehsil and by 1976, it was declared a pargana (a group of villages).

-Biajnath Temple is situated at a distance of around 26 km.
-Basically, it is a small temple town.
-And there was a time when it was the capital of the Katyuri dynasty.
-This temple was constructed during the 12th century and if the legends are to be believed then Lord Shiva and Parvati were also married at the confluence of the River Garur Ganga and River Gomti.
-Read more...
+1. Baijnath.
+Situated at a distance of around 26 km from Bageshwar this is basically a small temple town that was constructed during the 12th century.
+If legends are to be believed then Lord Shiva and Goddess Parvati married at this spot i.e. the confluence of River Garur Ganga and River Gomti.

-Kanda is located at the very confluence of the three rivers which are Sarayu, Gomti and the latent Bhagirathi.
-It is also revered to as the great land which has been associated with Lord Sadashiva.
-And if Puranas are to be believed then this is the kind of place which is capable of liberating one from the eternal bondage of the birth and death.
+2. Kanda.
+Kanda is located at the very confluence of three rivers namely Sarayu, Gomti and the latent Bhagirathi.
+It is also revered as the great land which has been associated with Lord Sadashiva.
+And if Puranas are to be believed then, a trip here can liberate one from the eternal bondage of birth and death.